 Here’s the thing.
-I have all the respect in the world for my fellow weight-strugglers, but when it comes to losing weight, there’s really basic equation that everyone knows you need to follow!
+I have all the respect in the world for my fellow weight-strugglers, but when it comes to losing weight, there’s really a basic equation that everyone knows you need to follow!

 So I’m in the gym this morning and my gorgeous friend starts up about how she’s put on 8kgs in the past month and starts on a self-hate rampage that, personally, I don’t need any lessons in giving.
 I zone out for a little bit, watching the hot guy on the cross trainer spring-step his way to nowhere, only to zone back in just to hear “…all that pizza I ate last night!”.

-“Dude, what!?!”
-I interrupted “We’re talking proper pizza here yeah?
+“We’re talking proper pizza here yeah?
 Not that raw, organic, not-really-pizza stuff?
 Gluten-filled dough, with white flour and cheese and meat and everything?”

 “I know!” she cried, the shame written all over her face.

-Calories, sugars, fat grams, carbs whatever you want to measure, they have to be burned or used by some form of physical exercise.
+Calories, sugars, fat grams, carbs whatever you want to measure, have to be burned or used by some form of physical exercise.

 You expend a certain amount of energy per day just doing your everyday stuff like breathing, walking, functioning as a human etc, but if you put more into your body than you are using, it hangs around on your body as fat!